brianmusisi/andrewng-python-ml/README.md

 * Python implementation of the exercises

 As would be expected, the last folder contains the python implementation of the solution to the exercise.

+*So far I've written implementations for 4 of the exercises, the others will be uploaded soon*